 Downloading Backups from Microsoft OneDrive

 You can download backups created with Veeam Agent for Microsoft Windows and stored on a Microsoft OneDrive storage.
-This may be useful if you want to transform data blocks stored a Microsoft OneDrive storage into the usual backup files: VBK, VIB and VBM.
-To learn more, see Types of Backup Files.
+This may be useful before you upgrade to Veeam Agent for Microsoft Windows 6.0.
+In this Veeam Agent version, backup to Microsoft OneDrive will be deprecated.

 You can use the command line interface to download Veeam Agent backups from a Microsoft OneDrive storage.
 After the download operation starts, Veeam Agent performs the following operations: